Country Profile: Isle of Man

 Economy

-- Major exports include crude petroleum and vegetables (2022)
+- Major export commodities include crude petroleum and whiskies

 Government

-- 40% representation of women in the House of Keys
+- 40% of House of Keys members are women

 Military and Security

-Defense responsibilities for the Isle of Man lie with the United Kingdom, underscoring its status as a British Crown dependency.
+Defense responsibilities for the Isle of Man lie with the United Kingdom, which ensures the island's security.
+There are no standing military forces on the Isle itself.

 Energy